-Dr. Scott Christie
+Dr. W. Scott Christie | Chiropractor

-One of Scott’s main roles as a certified kinesiologist was working closely with medical doctors, physiotherapists, and other chiropractors to both restore function and remove pain for thousands of his clients.
+Over the past 20 years, Dr. Scott has functioned in a variety of roles that include fitness facility Entrepreneur, Sport Scientist, Coach, Certified Kinesiologist, Personal Trainer, Athlete and Teacher.
+He creates an environment that allows all people to work toward achieving a pain free fully functioning lifestyle.
+One of Dr. Scott’s main roles as a certified kinesiologist was working closely with medical doctors, physiotherapists, and other chiropractors to both restore function and remove pain for thousands of his clients.

+Dr. Scott also spent several years as an educational instructor for the Sport Performance Institute and was responsible for teaching, educating and certifying many of today’s personal trainers.
 His high professional standards and determination to constantly help others has afforded him the opportunity to work with several elite teams such as the Toronto Maple Leafs, Toronto Marlies, Canadian National Rowing Team, and the Canadian National Sledge Hockey Team.
-In 1998 Scott was named the Special Olympic's Coach of the Year.
+In 1998 Dr. Scott was named the Special Olympic's Coach of the Year.